a22999/gemini-fullstack-langgraph-quickstart-chinese/README.md

 - 💬 Fullstack application with a React frontend and LangGraph backend.
 - 🧠 Powered by a LangGraph agent for advanced research and conversational AI.
+- 🤖 **Multi-provider LLM support**: Choose between Google Gemini or SiliconFlow models.
-- 🔍 Dynamic search query generation using Google Gemini models.
+- 🔍 Dynamic search query generation using configurable LLM models.
 - 🌐 Integrated web research via Google Search API.
 - 🤔 Reflective reasoning to identify knowledge gaps and refine searches.
 - 📄 Generates answers with citations from gathered sources.
+- ⚙️ Flexible configuration for different models and research parameters.
 - 🔄 Hot-reloading for both frontend and backend during development.

 ## Project Structure